-Satan tried to tempt Him several times to have doubts about the faith or to commit a sin.
+Satan tried to tempt Him several times and let Him have doubts about the faith or commit a sin.

 After fasting forty days and forty nights, he was hungry.
 The tempter came to him and said, “If you are the Son of God, tell these stones to become bread.”

 But He defeated it while quoting the words from Deuteronomy.

 Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.‘”